What you'll need to apply

 You can give your National Insurance number to allow an automated check of your residence based on tax and certain benefit records.

 If this check is successful, you’ll not need to provide any documents as proof of residence.
-You’ll only need to provide documents if there is not enough data to confirm you’ve been here for 5 years in a row.
+You’ll only need to provide documents if you have been here for 5 years in a row but there is not enough data to confirm this.

 The Home Office will tell you immediately after you apply if you need to provide any documents.
-You’ll be able to submit photos or scans of your documents through the online application form.
+You should submit photos or scans of your documents through the online application form, rather than sending them by post.

 Read what documents you can provide to the Home Office if you’re asked to provide more evidence.